 - On a day-to-day basis controls are operated by a functionally independent team (the Operations team), reporting to the Head of Operations, Finance and Technology.
 The Operations Team is independent from the Client Team and Investment Management Teams.
-The Operations Team supports the COO in the execution of her duties, specifically in connection with the implementation of her duties as the Investment Manager's Chief Risk Officer.
 In executing its responsibilities, the Operations Team works closely with the Investment Manager's Investment Teams, the Trading Team, the Legal and Compliance Team and the Client Team, plus a broad cross section of external service providers. - The performance of control and risk management activities, as well as certain regulated activities, is overseen by the ROG.